innovationinsoftware/docker-k8s-kickstart/labs/images/04_images_lab2.md

 5. To exit and save the Dockerfile, hit the esc button and enter
     `:wq`

-6. Build a new container using the Dockerfile:
+6. Build a new image using the Dockerfile:
     `docker build -t wordpress-cli:aio-dockerfile .`
 *NOTE: you must add the period at the end*
-The output will list each step from the Dockerfile as it completes and give a container ID when the build is successful.
+The output will list each step from the Dockerfile as it completes and give an image ID when the build is successful.
     ```
     Sending build context to Docker daemon 2.048 kB
     Step 1 : FROM lindison/wordpress-aio